 Believe it or not, this is our first-ever ballerina craft here in my daycare!
 It’s kind of surprising considering I’ve had a number of hooligans take dance class all through their toddler and preschool years.
 We’ve done a number of fairy crafts, but never a ballet craft, so I’m really excited to share our “tiny dancers” with you today.
 They’re dainty and delicate and they’ll look lovely hung on the Christmas tree this year.

-Round up your kids and a few simple supplies, and let’s make some ballerinas!
+Round up your kids and a few popsicle sticks and coffee filters, and let’s make some ballerinas!

 For your convenience, this post contains affiliate links.

-To make our craft stick and coffee filter ballerina ornaments, you’ll need:
+To make our popsicle stick and coffee filter ballerina ornaments, you’ll need:

 - wide craft sticks